raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 ## Are Cardano Pools Safe?

-\- Cardano pools are safe if the pool is well maintained and have a good reputation.
+Cardano pools are safe if the pool is well maintained and have a good reputation.
 Ensure to do your research before hand.

 ## What Are Cardano Staking Rewards?

-Cardano offers a consensus algorithm called Ouroboros.
+Cardano offers a consensus algorithm called **Ouroboros**.
 Besides being distributed, it also provides Cardano with rewards for creating blocks and maintaining the blockchain (more on this below).

 \- Cardano's Proof of Stake system is known as "[Ouroboros](https://cardano.org/ouroboros/)."
 This unique security mechanism has been argued by many experts to be one of the best in the world.